 Additionally, as part of our bringing home a new puppy plan and preparation, we’d chosen a “potty spot” in our yard and our plan was working!
 We took Sadie out on leash to her designated potty area, and she quickly figured out this was “the place” because she’d pottied there before.
 Additionally, because she was on leash, we could keep track of whether she’d pottied or not, and give lots of praise for pottying.

 Commonly, puppies who are under four months of age are NOT to be able to hold their bladders.
 So even if a puppy wants to learn to potty where you’d like, he or she may not have the bladder control yet.
 Remember, to give yourself and your puppy lots of grace.
 And don’t ever scold your puppy or rub your puppy’s noise in it if they do have an accident.

-For a complete list of potty training tips visit our post “15 Goldendoodle Potty Training Tips to Teach Your Puppy.”
+(For a complete list of potty training tips, please check out: 15 Goldendoodle Potty Training Tips to Teach Your Puppy.)

 4. Celebrate “potty time” like it’s “pawty time.” 🎉